QAston/URDMI/README.md

-# urdmi

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Universal Relational Data Mining Interface

+This app is intended to help in using different relational data mining applications by providing a unified frontend to them.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Dariusz Antoniuk

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the GNU General Public License, version 2 or (at your option) any later version.